younghasuh/old.younghasuh.github.io/_pages/outreach.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/naledi.jpg" alt="">
   <figcaption>Where is Naledi?: The children's book we wrote and drew.</figcaption>
 </figure> <br clear=left>

+#### Specimen prep
+Specimen preparation is the perfect combination for my love of art and science.
+I learned how to prepare avian specimens by taking Techniques of Avian Specimen Preparation with Dr. Vanya Rohwer and fell in love with the art of it ever since.
+{% include figure image_path="/assets/images/cuckoo.jpg" alt="" caption="" %}

 #### Logos